nf-core/tfactivity/docs/output.md

 ### Motifs

+This critical step prepares transcription factor binding motifs for downstream scanning and scoring analyses.
+The pipeline supports flexible motif input options and performs comprehensive processing to ensure motifs are in the correct format for various downstream tools.

-This step prepares TF binding motifs for downstream scanning and scoring.
-You can either provide your own motif file via `--motifs`, or the pipeline can fetch a taxon-specific collection from JASPAR when `--taxon_id` is supplied.
-The selected motifs are converted to a universal internal representation, optionally filtered (including duplicate removal), and exported to common formats (MEME, TRANSFAC, and position-specific energy matrices).
-The outputs are structured to separate acquisition, normalization, filtering, and format conversions.
+**Motif Acquisition**: You can either provide your own curated motif collection via `--motifs` (supporting multiple formats including JASPAR, MEME, TRANSFAC, CisBP, HOMER, and UniPROBE), or the pipeline can automatically fetch a comprehensive, taxon-specific collection from the [JASPAR database](https://doi.org/10.1093/nar/gkad1059) when `--taxon_id` is supplied.
+JASPAR provides high-quality, manually curated transcription factor binding profiles derived from experimental data.

+**Processing Pipeline**: All motifs are converted to a universal internal representation using the [universalmotif](https://doi.org/10.21105/joss.07012) R package, ensuring consistent handling regardless of input format.
+The pipeline then applies intelligent filtering based on user-defined parameters, including removal of low-quality motifs and handling of duplicate motifs according to the `--duplicate_motifs` setting (remove, merge, or keep).

+**Format Conversion**: The processed motifs are exported to multiple standard formats to ensure compatibility with different analysis tools:

+- **MEME format**: For use with MEME Suite tools like FIMO
+- **TRANSFAC format**: For compatibility with various motif analysis software
+- **Position-Specific Energy Matrices (PSEM)**: Optimized format for STARE affinity calculations

+The systematic organization of outputs allows users to trace the motif processing workflow and access motifs in the format most suitable for their downstream analyses or external tools.

 <details markdown="1">
 <summary>Output files</summary>